What are Coprolalia and Copropraxia?

-How is Coprolalia Manifested?
+How are Coprophenomena Manifested?

 While obscenities and profanities may be common in everyday conversation in our culture, coprolalia is different from simply swearing or using bad language.
 Usually these vocal tics are not uttered within social or emotional contexts, and often are spoken or repeated compulsively in a louder tone or different cadence or pitch than normal conversational speech.
 Particularly embarrassing for some individuals with coprolalia are involuntary outbursts within social contexts, such as racial or ethnic slurs in the company of the very people who would be most offended by such remarks.
 A minority of people with coprolalia have this particular problem.
 It is crucial to understand that these words or complex phrases do not necessarily reflect the thoughts, beliefs or opinions of the person with coprolalia.
 Some phrases can be quite complex, often meaningless and even comical.
 One young man with TS has been known to shout, “Help me, my underwear is on fire!!”
 Some people with TS do not actually say the inappropriate words out loud, but may repeat them mentally.
 Although not socially apparent, these individuals find their subvocalized coprolalia distressing.
 The words are usually expressed in a person’s native language, but it is not uncommon for someone with TS to swear in a language he or she has learned.

 How Do People Cope?

-Some people with coprolalia have discovered ingenious ways to hide or mask their outbursts when they are in social or work situations.
+Treatment for tics may also show benefit in improving coprophenomena in some individuals.
+Such treatments include behavioral therapy and medications.
+In addition, some people with coprolalia have discovered ingenious ways to hide or mask their outbursts when they are in social or work situations.
 They might utter only the first letters of a four letter word, (e.g. “ff” or “shhh”).
 Others may quietly mumble the unacceptable words or cover their mouths to muffle the obscenities.
 These masking techniques help to relieve the irrepressible urge to let out the involuntary symptoms, while at the same time mute the unacceptable and disruptive outbursts.
 Often the ability to substitute the obscenity with another word is limited, because a major change in the sound leaves the underlying urge unsatisfied.
 One way to understand this is to imagine that one has a cold, but that it is socially unacceptable to sneeze in public.
-It may be possible to cough instead of sneeze, but the urge to sneeze persists, and eventually we just have to sneeze.
+It may be possible to cough instead of sneeze, but the urge to sneeze persists, and eventually the sneeze escapes.
 Children may also have coprolalia.
 Because they are less socially sophisticated, youngsters may not try or even be able to mask or hide their outbursts.
 Severely affected adults with continual vocal tics may not be able to suppress or mask these symptoms.
 Unfortunately, some have no warning when coprolalia is about to occur.